Backhouse Jones Watermark

 When we represent you in the Magistrates court, we will often look to agree a fee with you.
 However, this fee can vary, depending on whether you plead ‘guilty’ or ‘not guilty’, the number of allegations that you face and the amount of evidence and witnesses involved.

 Cases before the Magistrates Court are often concluded at the first hearing.
 This is when you attend court and plead guilty.
-If we have not agreed a fixed fee with you, our average costs for dealing with such a hearing – based on our senior solicitors’ standard charging rate of £400-£575 per hour and within one hour’s travel from our office – is £2,000 plus VAT and travel disbursements.
-The cost of travel will be either the direct cost, such as a train fare, or if driving, a mileage charge (currently charged at 45p per mile plus VAT).
+If we have not agreed a fixed fee with you, our average costs for dealing with such a hearing – based on our senior solicitors’ standard charging rate of £400-£575 per hour and within one hour’s travel from our office – is £2,000 plus VAT at standard rate of 20% and travel disbursements.
+The cost of travel will be either the direct cost, such as a train fare, or if driving, a mileage charge (currently charged at 45p per mile plus VAT at standard rate of 20%).

 This fee includes: